 I didn’t know that people could marry gods!
 But perhaps the Síthi can.

 Then it was our turn, and we knelt by the water and Ryath poured it over our hands and we had to say words.
 I hadn’t thought of any words!
 I’m sure that Ashti said some but I can’t really remember except that they were the right words, and when I had to say something I did have words, thank the Mother, they were something like “I’ll be here for you and our children as long as I’ll live”.

 And then we were married.
 Ryath gave us a slap on the rump, “now you go home and to bed!” so that was what we did — Ashti had to feed the twins, of course, but the bed is a good place to do that, and I shooed some cats out of the room and made sure that someone else would round up our other children.

 After a while we got some sleep, and woke up in the middle of the day, with the whole house busy again, and more feasting because now there was a wedding to celebrate!

-Master Mernath gave me another day off, but when I go back to work I’ll ask him if I can make a fire-pot for the new temple as my masterpiece, because I think I’ve figured out how to put power into it like Rava has in Valdis.
+Master Mernath gave me another day off, but when I go back to work I’ll ask him if I can make a fire-pot for the new temple as my masterpiece, because I think I’ve figured out how to put power into it like Rava has done in Valdis.